BBGMoura/obsidian-software/Java/Webservices/DTO.md

 ```

 The DTO does not need the object's ID.

+## Adaptor Design Pattern
+DTO is used to hold data in the controller and service layer.
+The repository layer expects a entity, so we must adapt the DTO in the service layer to an entity to be used in the repository.

+Vise versa we must convert a entity to DTO so return to the controller.

 _NOTE_
 You can use **@JsonProperty** to map the name of the fields of an object to a diff name for example: